 The best presenters are constantly improving their skills.
 To get better, you must be able to look honestly at your performance, assess the feedback you get, and figure out what you need to do to improve.
 That takes analytical thinking.

-You do not want to be that person spending half of your presentation time trying to find a cable to connect your laptop to the projector.
+You do not want to be the person who spends half of their presentation time trying to find a cable to connect their laptop to the projector.
 Many things can go wrong just before a presentation, and they probably will, unless you are organized.

 Microsoft PowerPoint is the dominant software used to create visual aids for presentations.
 Learn to use it well, including the special features outside of basic templates that can really bring a presentation to life.
 Even if someone else is preparing your slideshow for you, it will help to know how to use the software in case of last-minute changes.